ikogan/juniper-pulse-secure-script/README.md

-Ideally, create a `.desktop` entry for this. http://askubuntu.com/questions/436891/create-a-desktop-file-that-opens-and-execute-a-command-in-a-terminal has some information on how to create these files though it's not necessary (or likely desirable) to do so for this script.
+Ideally, create a `.desktop` entry for this. http://askubuntu.com/questions/436891/create-a-desktop-file-that-opens-and-execute-a-command-in-a-terminal has some information on how to create these files though while the question asks how to run the script in a terminal, it's probably not necessary (or likely desirable) to do so for this script, there isn't much output.
 An example might be:

 ```
 [Desktop Entry]